 At Drake, we believe the best way to become a successful elementary school teacher is to spend four years as an active participant in preschool to sixth-grade classrooms.

 Your experiences in Des Moines metropolitan area schools will begin during your first year of study and continue until you graduate with the skills needed to be a licensed instructor.

 As one of the largest programs of our kind in the Midwest, we have partnerships with 15 area school districts, offering our students the opportunity to student teach and engage in field experiences at small, large, urban, rural, public and private schools.

-To earn a bachelor's degree from Drake, students majoring education need to fulfill the requirements of the Drake general curriculum, the requirements of the School of Education curriculum, and complete at least one full endorsement.
+To earn a bachelor's degree from Drake, students majoring in education need to fulfill the requirements of both the Drake general curriculum and the School of Education curriculum, and complete at least one full endorsement.

 The School of Education curriculum requires the completion of five pre-requisites for admittance into the Teacher Education program, plus 10 other courses, two one-credit seminars and a student teaching experience.
 The State of Iowa requires that elementary education majors complete a total of 24 credit hours of additional coursework, 16 of which can be applied to Drake’s general curriculum.

 Our flexible curriculum gives you the specialized skills you’ll need to teach a variety of subjects in schools around the globe.
 Students commonly earn two or more teaching endorsements, giving them maximum flexibility to teach in areas including:

 A Bachelor of Science in Education: Elementary Education from Drake University gives you a leg-up to teach in the United States or abroad.
 Iowa’s rigorous teaching licensure requirements are easily compatible with licensure requirements for most of the 50 states and meet the prerequisites for teaching at overseas schools operated by the Department of Defense.

 Drake’s wide alumni and professional network often translates into numerous and varied career opportunities.